Tackling the big issues

 An introduction to all the topics in the National Curriculum, covering environmental, human and physical topics.

-In Year 9 we look at Coasts and Coral Reefs, Natural Hazards (specifically earthquakes, volcanoes and hurricanes, and Development Issues within Kenya.
+In Year 9 we look at Development, Natural Hazards (specifically earthquakes, volcanoes and hurricanes, and start GCSE Living World.

 At GCSE, students will study the AQA Geography specification.
 The course contains a range of physical and human geography units that will be studied in the following manner: